+Existing RA Programs.
+Discretionary grant programs under the RA received total funding of \$398 million in 2005.
+These funds support many different types of categorical grants and demonstration programs primarily aimed at training, supported employment, independent living, research, and advocacy projects.
+Based on the 2005 appropriation levels (adjusted for inflation), CBO estimates discretionary grant authorization levels for current RA programs to total \$402 million in 2006 and \$2.1 billion over the 2006-2010 period.
 Incentive Grants Program.
-The incentive grant program created under S. 1627 would award funds to State vocational rehabilitation (VR) agencies to encourage the adoption of effective strategies to improve employment outcomes of the disabled individuals provided VR services.
-The awards would be based on performance standards specified under the RA or on other performance measures the Secretary of Education deems are appropriate.
-The program would be authorized to receive appropriations of such sums as may be necessary for the 2004-2009 period.
-Based on discussions with committee staff, CBO assesses that the program would be similar to that proposed by the Administration in its fiscal year 2003 budget.
-Consequently, CBO estimates the authorized program level to be \$30 million in 2004, with annual adjustments for inflation in subsequent years.
-Assuming the appropriation of the authorized amounts, CBO estimates outlays would total \$21 million in 2004 and \$146 million over the 2004-2008 period.
+The incentive grant program created under S. 1021 would be designed by the Secretary of Education within 180 days of enactment and would have no Federal funds matching requirement.
+The program would be authorized to receive appropriations of such sums as may be necessary for the 2006-2011 period.
+Based on discussions with committee staff, CBO expects that the program would mostly likely be similar to that proposed by the administration in its fiscal year 2003 budget.
+Consequently, CBO estimates an authorized program level of \$32 million in 2006, with annual adjustments for inflation in subsequent years.
+Assuming the appropriation of the necessary amounts, CBO estimates outlays would total \$13 million in 2006 and \$137 million over the 2006-2010 period.
 GAO Studies and Reports.
-Title IV also would require the GAO GAO Studies and Reports.
-Title IV also would require the GAO to conduct two new studies: one would analyze how well VR services are being coordinated with the requirements of the Ticket to Work and Self-Sufficiency Program established under section 1148 of the Social Security Act, while the other would assess how the VR State grant allocation formula relates to a State's delivery of VR services.
-Based on information from GAO, CBO estimates that the total cost of the studies would be less than \$500,000 over the 2004-2006 period.
-National Council on Disability.
-The bill would extend the authorization for the National Council on Disability.
-The Council is responsible for reviewing Federal law and policies affecting individuals with disabilities.
-Based on its 2003 appropriation of \$3 million, CBO estimates that reauthorization would amount to \$3 million in 2004 and \$15 million over the 5-year period, with outlays of \$14 million through 2008.
+Title IV also would require the GAO to conduct two new studies: one would analyze how well VR services are being coordinated with the requirements of the Ticket-to-Work and Self-Sufficiency Program established under section 1148 of the Social Security Act, while the other would assess how the VR State grant allocation formula relates to a State's delivery of VR services.
+Based on information from GAO, CBO estimates that the total cost of the studies would be less than \$500,000 over the 2006- 2010 period.